What makes LED lights flicker?

 Regular flicker – heed the warning!

 If the reason behind your flickering LEDs is interference or incompatibilty, then the flicker effect will be uneven.
-But if that’s not the case, and the lights are producing a regular, rhythmic flicker (every second, for example) then it’s very likely they are drawing more power than your LED driver is built to supply.
+But that may not be the case.
+If the lights are producing a regular, rhythmic flicker (every second, for example) then it’s very likely they are drawing more power than your LED driver is built to supply.

 High-quality LED power supplies are designed this way, create the effect as a warning.
 Regular flickering indicates that your LEDs require a bigger, higher-spec power supply (or several smaller ones).